jmcantrell/arch-bootstrap/README.md

 1. Boot into the [Arch Linux ISO][archiso]
 1. Change the directory to this repository
 1. Set `INSTALL_DEVICE` and any overrides (see [environment variables](#environment-variables))
-1. Prepare the environment: `source ./scripts/prepare [CONFIG_DIR]`
+1. Prepare the environment: `source ./scripts/prepare [DIRECTORY]`
 1. Run the installation script: `./scripts/install`

 After installation, the system is left mounted for inspection or further configuration.

 If all is well, `poweroff` and eject the installation media.

 ## Configuration

-The resulting system is described by a [configuration directory](#configuration-files).
+The desired system is described by a [configuration directory](#configuration-files).
-The default configuration directory at `./config` is what I consider a reasonable starting point based on the opinions outlined above.
+The default configuration directory at `./config` is what I consider a reasonable starting point based on the opinions outlined earlier.

-The details of a _particular_ system are controlled entirely by [environment variables](#environment-variables).
+The details of that system are controlled entirely by [environment variables](#environment-variables).
-These can be set manually, added to `$CONFIG_DIR/env`, or sourced from another file.
+These can be set manually, added to `$INSTALL_CONFIG/env`, or sourced from another file.
 The only required variable is `INSTALL_DEVICE`, but you'll probably want to set more.

-Once the desired variable overrides are set, source the preparation script to fill in the blanks.
+Once the necessary variable overrides are set, source the preparation script to fill in the blanks.
 If the script succeeds, a list of all the relevant environment variables and their values will be displayed as a sanity check (with sensitive information hidden).

-The first argument to the preparation script is the configuration directory.
-If omitted, it will use the default one.

 To prepare the environment for the default configuration: